microsoft/LightGBM/docs/GPU-Windows.rst

 .. image:: ./_static/images/screenshot-downloading-cmake.png
    :align: center
    :target: ./_static/images/screenshot-downloading-cmake.png
-   :alt: A screenshot of the binary distributions of c-make for downloading on Windows 64 bit
+   :alt: A screenshot of the binary distributions of C Make for downloading on 64 bit Windows

 -  Download `CMake`_ (3.8 or higher)